Immunoglobulin therapy: Hyperimmune globulin

 Hyperimmune globulins are a class of immunoglobulins prepared in a similar way as for normal human immunoglobulin, except that the donor has high titers of antibody against a specific organism or antigen in their plasma.
 Some agents against which hyperimmune globulins are available include hepatitis B, rabies, tetanus toxin, varicella-zoster, etc. Administration of hyperimmune globulin provides "passive" immunity to the patient against an agent.
 This is in contrast to vaccines that provide "active" immunity.
 However, vaccines take much longer to achieve that purpose while hyperimmune globulin provides instant "passive" short-lived immunity.
 Hyperimmune globulin may have serious side effects, thus usage is taken very seriously.

-Hyperimmune serum is blood plasma containing high amounts of an antibody.
-It has been hypothesised that hyperimmune serum may be an effective therapy for persons infected with the Ebola virus.
+Hyperimmune serum and plasma contain high amounts of an antibody, as a consequence of disease convalescence or of repeated immunization.
+Hyperimmune plasma is used in veterinary medicine, and hyperimmune plasma derivatives are used to treat snakebite.
+It has been hypothesized that hyperimmune serum may be an effective therapy for persons infected with the Ebola virus.

 Society and culture

 Economics

-In the United Kingdom a dose cost the NHS between £11.20 and £1,200.00 pounds depending on the type and amount.
+In the United Kingdom a dose cost the NHS between £11.20 and £1,200.00 depending on the type and amount.
+In the United States, antivenoms may cost thousands of dollars per dose because of markups that occur after manufacturing.

 Brand names

-As biologicals, various trade names of immunoglobulin products are not necessarily interchangeable, and care must be exercised when changing between them.
-Trade names of intravenous immunoglobulin formulations include Flebogamma, Gamunex, Privigen, Octagam and Gammagard, while trade names of subcutaneous formulations include Cutaquig, Cuvitru, HyQvia, Hizentra, Gamunex-C, and Gammaked.
+As biologicals, various brand names of immunoglobulin products are not necessarily interchangeable, and care must be exercised when changing between them.
+Brand names of intravenous immunoglobulin formulations include Flebogamma, Gamunex, Privigen, Octagam, and Gammagard, while brand names of subcutaneous formulations include Cutaquig, Cuvitru, HyQvia, Hizentra, Gamunex-C, and Gammaked.